ncss-tech/soilReports/README.md

 ```

 ## Example Usage
 The `soilReports` package contains reports and associated configuration files.
 The following steps illustrate an example session that performs all required setup for the **region2/mu-comparison** report, then copies the configuration and report files to a named folder in the working directory.
 Edit the `config.R` file (or copy an existing configuration file) so that it points to the correct raster layers and map unit polygons.
-"Knit" the report file by opening `report.R` and clicking on the "Knit HTML" button.
+"Knit" the report file by opening `report.Rmd` and clicking on the "Knit HTML" button.

 ```r
 # load this library